Two New Polls Show Widespread Support for Stricter Gun Laws

 That poll had Trump at 38 percent approval and 60 percent disapproval, down nine points from one year ago.

 Highlights from the survey, which was taken among 1,000 people from Tuesday through Saturday: 61 percent say “tightening gun-control laws and background checks would prevent more mass shootings in the United States.”
-63 percent say semi-automatic weapons should be banned.
+63 percent say semiautomatic weapons should be banned.
 And 76 percent say people who have been treated for mental illness should be banned from owning guns.

 Despite these lopsided numbers, Congress is not on the brink of dramatic action.
-With Republicans in power, a semi-automatic weapon ban is almost certainly a nonstarter.
+With Republicans in power, a semiautomatic weapon ban is almost certainly a nonstarter.
 President Trump has expressed support for banning “bump stocks,” which modify rifles into machine guns, but even that modest measure may run into trouble.
 He has also floated the idea of new age restrictions, but the odds of the idea turning into action on the federal level are slim to none.

 There could be some progress on the mental-health front.
 President Trump has expressed support for “red-flag” laws, which would allow authorities to seize guns from people deemed a danger to others — though that’s a far cry from the poll respondents’ wishes.

-A comprehensive background-check bill may also get a hearing, but Republican Senator Pat Toomey, who unsuccessfully attempted to usher such a bill through Congress in 2013, said on Sunday that he hasn’t received any commitments from Senate leadership, and any such bill would face a tough road in the House.
+A comprehensive background-check bill may also get a hearing, but Republican senator Pat Toomey, who unsuccessfully attempted to usher such a bill through Congress in 2013, said on Sunday that he hasn’t received any commitments from Senate leadership, and any such bill would face a tough road in the House.

 USA Today/Suffolk poll respondents were not exactly hopeful about the prospects for action; only 19 percent of respondents said the prospects were “excellent or good” for legislative solutions.